Fall/ Side Dish/ Spring

 • If you have pesto or romesco on hand, even better!
 Dot a little between the layers and forgo the other herbs, oil, and garlic, if you so choose.
 Try it out with this Arugula Pesto.

-• Add other vegetables if you wish such as beets, carrots, potatoes, etc. This make for a delicious way to “eat the rainbow”.
+• Add other vegetables if you wish such as beets, carrots, potatoes, etc. This makes for a delicious way to “eat the rainbow”.

 • If you’re able to find celery root or parsley root at your local market or grocer, give them a try.
 Eaten raw you may find them a little strong, but roasted or cooked in a gratin like this, they mellow into a delicious conglomeration of heavenly fall flavors.

 • If you have a mandolin, this would be a time saver for this recipe!
-If not that’s okay, it doesn’t really matter how thick the slices are as long as they are consistent.
-You may want to adjuxt the baking time.
+If not that’s okay, it doesn’t matter how thick the slices are just as long as they’re uniform.
+You may want to adjust the baking time.
 Just cook until fork tender.

 Cheesy Gruyere And Hakurei Turnip Gratin with Fresh Herbs